Beginn-coder/Active-Directory-Project/README.md

 # Active-Directory-Project

+## Acknowledgement
+Very special thank you to MYDFIR on Youtube for the tutorial.
+His guide was invaluable in gaining practical experience.
+Check his channel out at https://www.youtube.com/@MyDFIR for more tutorials.

 ## Introduction
 In the world of IT and Cybersecurity, learning Active Directory is vital for professionals and designing a homelab offers hands-on experience with essential directory services.
 This project allows one to enhance their skills in network administration, user management, group polices.
 The use of homelab provides a safe environment for simulating real-world scenarios and helps to lay a solid foundation in user authentication and access control while providing practical experience in managing network infrastructures.